Jephtha-T/DMS_CW2024/README.md

 - Gotonextlevel removed, handled by level manager now
 - Any Methods working with timeline has been changed to divert to GameLoop class
 - Initialize Timeline method removed as now unecessary and simply calls GameLoop
+- Calls Sound Manager for all Music and SFX
+- Pause method implemented when user presses Esc to show a pause screen and stop timeline

+FighterPlane
+- HealthAtZero method removed, worked inline at takedamage function

 UserPlane
 - incrementKillCount now accepts a count int argument to accomodate for using array lists in level parent when a enemy plane is destroyed